Volunteer Name: Pamela E.

 Program: We drew out the entire solar system in English on paper.
 Also whenever the kids sang and danced.

 Host Family: I got to incorporate my Colombian Heritage by teaching my host family to make arepas and Buñuelos.

-Country: Traveling by bus, we got to see the mountains and the beaches as we traveled up the coast all on one trip.
+Country: Traveling by bus, we got to see the mountains and the beaches as we traveled up the coast all in one trip.

-9- How was the ABV USA support prior traveling?
+9- How was the ABV USA support prior to traveling?